PornthipSaechong/demyst-loan-app/README.md

 ## Setup

 1. Make sure that you have docker installed (https://docs.docker.com/get-docker/)
-2. Run `start.sh` in your terminal - wait for docker to spin up (there are 5 containers in total)
+2. Run `start.sh` in your terminal - images will be pulled from dockerhub, wait for docker to spin up (there are 5 containers in total)
 3. Navigate to `localhost:3000` in your browser.
 You should see a web form.

 ## Tear down